-That’s all thanks to the upcoming version of AutoTURN™ Pro 11, which will make it possible to simulate the trips taken by a whole variety of bikes.
+That’s all thanks to the latest version of AutoTURN™ Pro 11, which will make it possible to simulate the trips taken by a whole variety of bikes.
 AutoTURN™ Pro from Transoft Solutions is the number-one application for analysing swept paths and 3D envelopes.
 With its brand new cycle simulation feature it offers analysis and visualisation of bicycle paths, s allowing users to optimise the layout of modern cycle infrastructure and make traffic situations safer.

 As cities grow in population and become increasingly dense, transport networks are facing an increasingly complex set of challenges.
 Today’s urban planners are looking for safer and more sustainable ways to handle the progressively larger quantities of people, vehicles and goods moving around.
 As they set about redesigning infrastructure in response to this, they also need to find appropriate solutions for cyclists.

 Urban planners and engineers have long relied on Transoft’s AutoTURN when designing transportation projects.
 Its accuracy, dependability and user-friendly design have made AutoTURN software the go-to tool for swept path analysis – for new development projects, rehabilitation schemes or temporary traffic management plans.